 OHFA must ensure that all projects financed with Agency resources are affirmatively marketed.
-A completed Affirmative Fair Housing Marketing Plan with required attachments must be submitted in the HDAP application, in accordance with the most current policies of the Compliance Division.
+A completed Affirmative Fair Housing Marketing Plan with required attachments must be submitted at the Compliance Next Steps meeting, in accordance with the most current policies of the Compliance Division.